emirasal/Tournament-Game-API/README.md

 When player enters a tournament.
 They're added to a queue and start searching for other people from diffirent countries.
 To check if they've found a group, a loop is running every 2 seconds and looking at the database (When there is not enough people response may wait several minutes).

+To sort the user or country scores for displaying the leaderboard.
+I used the Comparator class to create a custom sorting for class variable (userScore).

+I've created a seperate countryScore table so that I don't have to sum all the user scores every time it is called.

 I've created 5 database tables:
 ### User:
 + userID (primary key)